CWRUbotix/rov-25/src/pi/pi_main/README.md

 Clicking "Create" should download the docker image (this can take a few minutes).
 The extension will then start up automatically and should run automatically when the pi reboots.
 When the extension is running, "ROS2" tab should appear in the left sidebar, and clicking it should open a terminal in which ros is running.
 The extension runs `ros2 launch pi_main pi_launch.py` on startup.

 ## Usage
-The BlueOS web dashboard contain just about all the tools you need to monitor and control the Pi.
+The BlueOS web dashboard contains just about all the tools you need to monitor and control the Pi.
 The "Vehicle Setup" tab can be used to test the thrusters, assign output pins to motor numbers, and reverse thrusters as needed.

 ## Nodes